kaucpit490/slides/decks/week-10/slides.md

 ## Steps
+1. Create a VNet with four subnets.
-1. Create a layer-7 load balancer.
+2. Create a layer-7 load balancer inside a subnet.
-2. Create three backend pools.
+3. Create three backend pools.
+4. Launch VMs in the remaining 3 subnets.
-3. Add target VMs into the backend pools.
+5. Add target VMs to backend pools.
-4. Create a backend listener.
+6. Create a backend listener.
-5. Configure the load balancer to use path-based routing rules to send incoming requests to the appropriate servers in the backend pools.
+7. Configure the load balancer to use path-based routing rules to send incoming requests to the appropriate servers in the backend pools.

 ## Demo